zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

 Opening Files
 ^^^^^^^^^^^^^

-The LAMMPS-GUI application can be launched without command line arguments and then starts with an empty buffer in the *Editor* window.
-If arguments are given LAMMPS will use first command line argument as the file name for the *Editor* buffer and reads its contents into the buffer, if the file exists.
+The LAMMPS-GUI application can be launched without command-line arguments and then starts with an empty buffer in the *Editor* window.
+If arguments are given LAMMPS will use first command-line argument as the file name for the *Editor* buffer and reads its contents into the buffer, if the file exists.
 All further arguments are ignored.
 Files can also be opened via the *File* menu, the `Ctrl-O` (`Command-O` on macOS) keyboard shortcut